kwdahun/CppCNN/README.md

 ## Data

-The project expects MNIST dataset files in the `CppCNN/data` directory:
+The project expects MNIST and CIFAR10 dataset in the `CppCNN/data/mnist` and `CppCNN/data/cifar10` directory:
+In mnist directory:
 - train-images.idx3-ubyte
 - train-labels.idx1-ubyte
 - test-images.idx3-ubyte
 - test-labels.idx1-ubyte

+In cifar10 directory:
+- data_batch_`N`.bin
+- test_batch.bin
+- batches.meta.txt

 After training, model files will be saved in the same directory with names like `mnist_model_epoch_N.bin` where N is the epoch number.